 Interpreting oral intralipid clearance test

 An orally administered intralipid is absorbed by the intestinal epithelial cells and carried in lipoprotein particles in the bloodstream, where it is liberated and used by peripheral organs.
-Changes in LPL activity, peripheral-tissue triglyceride uptake, and oxidation will affect the dynamics of serum triglyceride levels.
+Changes in lipoprotein lipase activity, peripheral-tissue triglyceride uptake, and oxidation will affect the dynamics of serum triglyceride levels.
 For example, brown and beige adipocytes avidly oxidize fatty acids for heat production.
 Cold exposure significantly increases brown and beige adipocyte activity, accelerating plasma clearance of triglycerides15.
 The oral intralipid tolerance clearance test was crucial for evaluating the effects of cold exposure on triglyceride metabolism, as demonstrated in the paper15.

 Evaluation of compounds targeting adipose tissue lipolysis